 It’s the loudest and angriest of the three “Brick” songs and was rerecorded even louder and angrier for The Wall movie.

-The third and final of the three “Bricks” tracks.
+“Another Brick In The Wall, Part 3” is the third and final of the three “Bricks” tracks.
 The song goes back to Roger’s original Bricks In The Wall demo.
 Throughout production, the song evolved as it got several new titles.
 Lyrics were changed and the overall sound and tone of the music became darker and angrier.
 Fortunately, these changes are well-documented on The Wall: Immersion — perhaps more so than nearly any other track on the album.

-It’s the loudest and angriest of the three “Brick” songs and the entire track was rerecorded even louder and angrier for The Wall movie.
+It’s the loudest and angriest of the three “Brick” songs and the entire track was rerecorded even louder and angrier for Pink Floyd The Wall movie.
 Nothing was cut from the track and there are no extended versions available.

 Going back to Waters’ original notes for The Wall, it was originally the fifth verse of a single, long “Another Brick In The Wall”.
 By the time Roger had recorded his original demo, the single song had been rewritten, edited and split into the three parts which appear on the album.
 Waters’ original lyrics were on display at the 2017 exhibit “Pink Floyd: Their Mortal Remains” at the V & A Museum in London, England.

 Originally called “Brick 3: Drugs” on the original demo, its title evolved throughout production.
 On the early band production demos, it was called “Another Brick In The Wall (aka Drugs)” and “Another Brick In The Wall: Drugs”.
 By the band’s third and final production demo, the song had its release title, “Another Brick In The Wall, Part 3”.
 At least three demo versions were recorded for the song (the band’s second demo version may have been used as a placeholder in the third band demo until the final version was recorded).
 These three appear on the Work In Progress discs of the Immersion edition.